typsy-dev/documentation/Api.md

 ![image](https://github.com/typsy-dev/documentation/assets/35910839/8e947f0d-a5ad-4426-b6fa-53643649cc8f)

-#### Typsy-Timestamp
-The timestamp must be in the following format: yyyy-MM-ddTHH:mm:SS.fffffffZ

-In C# this is generated using the following line of code:

-    DateTime.UtcNow.ToString("O");

-#### Typsy-Account-Id
-Typsy will provide a unique Account Id to include with each request.
-The value is numeric, e.g. 123

 ___

-These values must be added to the header of the request, see the following example from Postman.
+These values must be added to the header of each request, see the following example from Postman.

+1. Typsy-Timestamp: <INSERT UTC TIMESTAMP>
+2. Typsy-Account-Id: <INSERT TYPSY ACCOUNT ID>
+3. Typsy-Key: <INSERT HMACSHA256 HASH OF TYPSY KEY AND TIMESTAMP>

 ![image](https://github.com/typsy-dev/documentation/assets/35910839/52bdb4e2-0b96-4a2b-8ef5-7cbbd7665a3a)